Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - Pickup Pigeons - weekly de-trashing meetups that rotate around different neighborhoods in the city

-- Clean Bushwick Initiative - local cleanups in Bushwick
+- Clean Bushwick Initiative - Bushwick

 Volunteering Aggregators